iak-id/iak-api-developer-docs/docs/moving-new-site.md

 # Moving From Old to New Developer Site

-We have launched newly designed developer site that is https://developer.iak.id Our old site (https://developer.mobilepulsa.net) soon will be un-maintained so make sure you use our new site.
+We have launched newly designed developer site at https://developer.iak.id.
+Our old site (https://developer.mobilepulsa.net) will not be maintained so make sure to use new developer.

-We have 2 domains for new website, that is https://developer.iak.id and https://iak.id See [here](./getting-started.md) for more information about different between those two website.
+We have 2 domains for new website, that is https://developer.iak.id and https://iak.id.
+See [here](./getting-started.md) for more information about different between those two website.

 ## What's the difference

-In order to moving from old site (https://developer.mobilepulsa.net) to new site (https://developer.iak.id) there are several change that you can use as guide:
+In order moving from old site (https://developer.mobilepulsa.net) to new site (https://developer.iak.id) there are several change that can be used as guidence:

 Page | Old | New
 ---------|----------|---------